kiprogony/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 - Add a new toy when the toy form is submitted
   - How I debugged:
+     Used the rails server log, when trying to add a new toy and it responded with  a POST error with status code 500.
+USed this to chech the Post Method in the API contoller and it the bug was reolved.

 - Update the number of likes for a toy

   - How I debugged:
+    debugged from the web console.
+Trying to add the likes using the like button returns an error indicating that a json response is sxpected.
+Corrected the error by making sure a json format is returned by the API in the controller..

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   Ran a byebug session inside the DELETE action to ensure all the params are accesssed